-■ Governmental Funds
+Governmental Funds

-Major Funds
+• Major Funds

 - ► General Fund-The general fund is the general operating fund of the Clerk.
-It is used to account for all financial resources, except for those required to be accounted for in another fund. - ► Court Fund-The court fund was established to account for court-related revenues and expenditures and are required to be reported separately from the Clerk's general fund activities. - ▶ Public Records Modernization Trust Fund-This fund accounts for proceeds of specific revenues that are legally restricted for expenditures of the public records program, and additional clerk court related operational needs and program enhancements. - ► Child Support Fund-This fund accounts for proceeds of specific revenues that are committed for expenditures of the child support program.

-Nonmajor Governmental Fund

-► Teen Court Fund-This fund accounts for proceeds of specific revenues that are restricted for expenditures of the teen court program.
+It is used to account for all financial resources, except for those required to be accounted for in another fund. - ► Court Fund-The court fund was established to account for court-related revenues and expenditures and are required to be reported separately from the Clerk's general fund activities. - ► Public Records Modernization Trust Fund-This fund accounts for proceeds of specific revenues that are legally restricted for expenditures of the public records program, and additional clerk court related operational needs and program enhancements. - ► Child Support Fund-This fund accounts for proceeds of specific revenues that are committed for expenditures of the child support program. - Nonmajor Governmental Fund - ► Teen Court Fund-This fund accounts for proceeds of specific revenues that are restricted for expenditures of the teen court program. - Fiduciary Funds - Agency Funds-The agency funds are used to account for assets held by the Clerk as an agent for individuals, private organizations and other governments.
+Agency funds are custodial in nature and do not involve measurement of changes in financial position.